-On 23 October, the African Commission on Human and Peoples’ Rights (‘the Commission’) held a panel discussion to launch the guidelines on shadow reporting.
+On 23 October, the African Commission on Human and Peoples’ Rights (‘the Commission’) held a panel discussion to launch the guidelines on civil society reports (also referred to as shadow reports).
 The panel was jointly organised with the International Commission of Jurists, Equality Now and the Centre for Human Rights of the University of Pretoria.

-In her opening remarks, Commissioner Maria Teresa Manuela recalled that to ensure active participation of stakeholders willing to share information on the situation of human rights in specific countries, it was important to take stock of how shadow reports have been elaborated until now and to streamline their structure.
+In her opening remarks, Commissioner Maria Teresa Manuela recalled that to ensure active participation of stakeholders willing to share information on the situation of human rights in specific countries, it was important to take stock of how civil society reports have been elaborated until now and to streamline their structure.

 Remy Ngoy Lumbu, Chair of the Commission, added that the guidelines were drafted and adopted following a rigorous consultative process of several stakeholders including civil society organisations, national human rights institutions (NHRIs) as well as States.
 This process was initiated following the adoption in 2020 of resolution 436 on the Need to Develop Guidelines for Shadow Reporting.